 We then walked on to Shek O village, the final stop on the hike.
 We left Big Wave Bay beach and the village behind.
 Unfortunately we had to walk stretches on the road but there were barely any cars passing.
 We saw some golfers with their helpers on the lush green golf course hitting the balls, while their helpers carried the heavy bags laden with golf clubs.
 Shek O apparently is the last real village on Hong Kong Island and boasts one of the best beaches in the area.
 We found Shek O to lack in charm compared to the village we had just visited at Big Wave Bay Beach.
 It had a much more touristy feel and there were lots more shops and restaurants on offer.

-I was happy to see the lifeguard towers, as I had always liked their design and shape.
-The beach was longer but I could imagine that in the summer it would be hard to find a free spot for a towel.
+I was happy to see the lifeguard towers at Shek O Beach, as I had always liked their design and shape.
+The beach was longer but I could imagine that in the summer it would be hard to find a free spot for a towel but a great beach to visit with kids.
 We got a table on the terrace overlooking the beach at Cococabana and had some basic pizza and pasta.
 Jerome had spotted a mini golf course and was keen to play a round but sadly it was closed.

 We then made our way back to the bus station at the entrance of the village and took the next bus back to Chai Wan.
 Make sure you arrive early at the bus stop as the bus was quite busy and at busy times some people might not be able to board.